nikitavoloboev/data/docs/tools/irc/irc.md

 # [IRC](http://en.wikipedia.org/wiki/Internet_Relay_Chat)

-I spend some time on [Freenode](https://freenode.net/) as it has many useful channels and people that can help you.

-I like IRC even though Discord is a strictly superior experience.
-I currently use Matrix and [Element](https://element.io) client to connect to IRC Freenode channels I care about.

-Previously I used [Textual](../macOS/apps/textual.md) IRC client and [ZNC](http://en.wikipedia.org/wiki/ZNC) network bouncer (via [LunarBNC](https://lunarbnc.net)) to always keep me logged in to the servers as well as it keeping history logs when I am away.

-Here are IRC channels I frequent:
+Don't spend time on IRC any more as it's UX is not great.

+I have [Matrix](../networking/matrix.md) with [Element](https://element.io) setup to connect to some [Freenode](https://freenode.net/) channels.

 ![](https://i.imgur.com/rrI7FIp.png)

+Although not sure how active they are still.

+I once used [Textual](../macOS/apps/textual.md) IRC client and [ZNC](http://en.wikipedia.org/wiki/ZNC) network bouncer (via [LunarBNC](https://lunarbnc.net)) to always keep me logged in to the servers as well as it keeping history logs when I am away.

 ## IRC commands